fatcorn/demo/README.md

 # demo

-# this project for testing some framework
+# demo for test some technology